DarkWeirdo/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 task 2:
  you can use the DROP DATABASE IF EXISTS statement.
 This statement checks if the database exists and drops it only if it exists.
 Since the DROP DATABASE IF EXISTS statement is idempotent, it won't cause an error if the database does not exist, and it will drop the database if it does.

+task 3:
+To list all the tables of a specific database in your MySQL server, you can use the SHOW TABLES; command within the context of the desired database.
+Since the database name will be passed as an argument to the mysql command, you don't need to hardcode the database name in the SQL script itself.
+Instead, you can use the USE statement to switch to the specified database before executing SHOW TABLES;.